codurance/site/_posts/2018-08-17-the-functional-style-part-2.md

 - **LIX** is 59, i.e. 50 + (10 - 1)
 - **CXL** is 140, i.e. 100 + (50 - 10).

-Armed with this knowledge, we can write a specification for converting hindu-arabic numbers to roman numerals:
+Armed with this knowledge, we can write a specification in Groovy for converting hindu-arabic numbers to roman numerals:

 ```groovy
 class NumeralsShould extends Specification {